|

 This system operates on the same principal as the Battery

 Backup System.
-The difference is the addition of solar.The solar is used to
+The difference is the addition of solar.The solar is used

-powered by the system, and the solar panels continue to charge the batteries.
+are powered by the system, and the solar panels continue to charge the batteries.

 The benefit of this system is that you have the ability to sell power back